madreher/LammpsInputBuilder/README.md

 This will generate the following image:
 ![Potential Energy](data/images/potentialEnergyMap_headopen_xy0-5_z1-5.png)

-In this picture, we can see the difference in energy above the slab when tooltip is above it.
+This picture shows the total potential energy of the system as a function of the XY coordinates of the tooltip above the slab.

 Another question we would like to answer is: does the bonds rearrange themselves when the tooltip is displaced?
 In particular, the head of a tooltip has an open valence and could potentially grab a hydrogen on the surface.